 or email firstname.lastname@example.org

 In the first instance, we’d prefer if you write to us with full details of your complaint so that we have a good understanding of the issues being highlighted.
-Marie is responsible for ensuring that complaints are handled effectively and in accordance with our complaints procedure.
+Our Compliance Officer is responsible for ensuring that complaints are handled effectively and in accordance with our complaints procedure.
 This procedure will also apply to prospective clients who we have refused to provide a service to but only if there is evidence to show that we did not have reasonable grounds to do so.

 This stage will be dealt with informally, and you will receive an acknowledgement of your complaint within three working days.
 This may be by phone, email or letter.

 The Compliance Officer will make a record of your complaint and begin their investigation.

 We will inform you of our initial findings as soon as possible.
 This will usually be within 14 days from when we acknowledge your complaint.

 If we are unable to meet the timescales as above, then we will inform you of this at the earliest opportunity and give you a new timescale.

 If you are unhappy with the response and do not accept the outcome of this stage, your complaint will progress to Stage Two.